Covid-19 coronavirus: Donald Trump's laughable excuse for the scale of US outbreak

 It's not a good one.

 "Don't forget, we have more cases than anybody in the world.
 But why?
-Because we do more testing," Mr Trump told workers at a medical supply plant in Pennsylvania yesterday.
+Because we do more testing," Trump told workers at a medical supply plant in Pennsylvania yesterday.

 "When you test, you have a case.
 When you test, you find something is wrong with people.
 If we didn't do any testing we would have very few cases.